Non-domestic fire safety

 Existing non-residential premises

-Fire safety guidance for existing non-residential premises (2017) provides advice for owners of premises including commercial, industrial, transport, educational, day care and places of entertainment and assembly.
+Fire safety guidance for existing non-residential premises (2022) provides advice for dutyholders of premises including commercial, industrial, transport, educational, day care and places of entertainment and assembly.

 The guide does not apply to premises used for overnight sleeping accommodation or for child-minding.

-Fire safety guidance for existing premises with sleeping accommodation (2018) provides guidance for employers and managers of premises which provide sleeping accommodation, including hotels and bed and breakfast accommodation, camping and caravan sites and all types of houses in multiple occupation (HMO).
+Fire safety guidance for existing premises with sleeping accommodation (2022) provides guidance for those responsible for fire safety in premises which provide sleeping accommodation, including hotels and bed and breakfast accommodation, camping and caravan sites and all types of houses in multiple occupation (HMO).

-Fire safety guidance for care homes (2014) provides advice to those who have responsibility for ensuring fire safety in care homes in Scotland.
+Fire safety guidance for care homes (2022) provides advice to those who have responsibility for ensuring fire safety in existing care homes in Scotland.

 Evacuation of disabled people from buildings